| Contents

 they are.
 They are more concerned with the construction of a particular Yeshiva dorm, or

-Shabbat law, then they are with the day-to-day lies that Bibi tells the world about the
+Shabbat law, then they are with the day-to-day lies that Bibi tells the world about thepeace process.
+David Levy did not leave the government as a result (at least directly) of

 Bibi's lies to Mubarak.
 He left because of the government's insensitive social policies.